Wanted: Jaguar Priest

 My job is to be the dumbest person in the room; I want to work with intelligent, opinionated people who can make the world a little better.
 Then iterate.

 What is PacerPro and why should I care?
 PacerPro solves a terrible productivity problem with the US Courts system.
 PacerPro searches for, and collects documents from, PACER.govPACER (acronym for Public Access to Court Electronic Records) is an electronic public access service of United States federal court documents.
-It looks like it was written using 1990’s era FrontPage.
+It looks like it was written using 1990s era FrontPage.
 It has lots of problems.
 Most of the documents from PACER are behind a “paywall,” even though they are public records, but once they are downloaded from PACER, we can distribute them without charge. , then distributes them to our clients.
 We strive to have the most accurate, up-to-date, and complete set of “facts on the ground.”
-The company has been in business since 2012, we have paying customers, many of them in the Am Law 100.
+The company has been in business since 2012; we have paying customers, many of them in the Am Law 100.
 Gavin McGrane is a very straightforward CEO, no drama.I’ve been involved with PacerPro since 2013 when I was anchoring the project at Pivotal Labs.
 He knows the business because he (and his family) are lawyers.
 The company has an interesting, albeit work-a-day, future.
 Our mission is to make PACER documents more accessible, with less friction and lower costs.
 If you’ve heard of Aaron Swartz’s efforts or the RECAP project, we’re in a similar space, except that we’re trying to do it in a way that is financially profitable (in the long run, anyway, that’s the plan).

 WANTED: Jaguar Priest

 To offer food and drink to the idols

 To effect the drawing of the pebbles and regulate the calendar